nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

 To make it possible to enable a child image from a parent image, you must include the child image in the build script.

-To do so, place the code in the following example in the cmake tree that is conditional on a configuration option.
+To do so, place the code from the following example in the CMake tree that is conditional on a configuration option.
 In the |NCS|, the code is included in the :file:`CMakeLists.txt` file for the samples, and in the MCUboot repository.

 .. code-block:: cmake